gcpearse/account-creation-form/README.md

 Once the user has successfully submitted their information, they are taken to a new page to view their account details.

-This is a standalone mini project built to help me explore the DOM and basic CSS styling.
+This is a simple, standalone mini project to demonstrate DOM manipulation.
 It is not intended to serve as the basis for a larger application.

 ## Licence